jameslrivera/personal-soc-lab/README.md

 - Set up a SIEM lab using Docker, Elastic Search, Kibana, Fleet Sever and Elastic Agent.
 - Depoly agents to collect, and prevent events and threats in real-time using a Endpoint Detection and Response system (Elastic Defend).
 - Simulate attacks from a malicious Kali Linux machine and learn to prevent them.
-- Build visualizations and dashboards for endpoint device monitoring and management
+- Build visualizations and dashboards for endpoint device monitoring and management.

 ## Setup

 The setup establishes the foundation for the SOC lab, including virtualization for isolated environments and containerization for the Elastic Stack core components.
 This ensures a controlled, reproducible environment for testing without risking production systems.

 ### Crystal Fetch
-- I ran into some trouble securley downloading the ISO image for the Windows 11 machine that would work with UTM, so I decided to use Crystal Fetch which is a MacOS application used to create Windows installer ISO files and is designed to be compatible with UTM.
+I ran into some trouble securley downloading the ISO image for the Windows 11 machine that would work with UTM, so I decided to use Crystal Fetch which is a MacOS application used to create Windows installer ISO files and is designed to be compatible with UTM.

+**Setup:**
+  - Install CrystalFetch, choose the Windows version you want, select your edition and language, then click Download ISO to automatically fetch the official Windows image.

 ### UTM
-- I chose to use UTM to set up the two virtual machines since it is a free and open source virtualization app built specifically for macOS.
-It makes the VM set up and ISO loading simple as well as supporting bridged network connection which is important for isolation.
+I chose to use UTM to set up the two virtual machines since it is a free and open source virtualization app built specifically for MacOS.
+It makes the VM set up and ISO loading simple as well as supporting bridged network connection which is important for the simulated attacks later.

-- **Setup:**
+**Setup:**
-  - Create a new VM, choose virtualize, attach the ISO file , configure bridged networking for external access, allocate 4GB RAM/2 cores, and boot from ISO to install.
+- Create a new VM, choose virtualize, attach the ISO file, configure bridged networking for external access, allocate 4GB RAM/2 cores, and boot from ISO to install.

 ### Docker
+Since im using a older MacBook with a legacy Operating System I was afraid of running into dependency issues setting up the project seeing that its componets like Elastic search requires specific Java versions, system libraries, kernel features and others.
+Docker fixes this problem by isolating all dependencies inside containers, so your MacBook never needs to install anything extra.
+A feature of Docker that I used many times during this project was its ablility to easily be reset and restarted.
+You can smoothly wipe volumes, images, files, and start again in minutes.

+**Setup:**

 - Configure the `docker-compose.yml` with approriate IP address for certificate generation
 - Configured `.env` for passwords, ports (ES:9200, Kibana:5601, Fleet:8220), and license (trial for full features).
 - In the 'personal-soc-lab' directory run `docker compose up -d` to deploy Elastic Search, Kibana and Fleet Server.
- - The certifcates will be generated and the CA.crt and CA fingerprint will need to be retrivead and saved to complete the fleet server registration and secure communication channel.
+ - The certifcates will be generated and the CA.crt and CA fingerprint will need to be retrieved and saved to complete the fleet server registration and secure communication channel.

 <img width="956" height="412" alt="Screen Shot 2025-11-22 at 5 44 00 PM" src="https://github.com/user-attachments/assets/fad32f3b-78fd-48bb-9212-d6e01e959017" />